 Analyzing data with Power bi and Power Pivot in Excel

 The other opportunity is the Power Pivot data model.
 Most Excel users are oblivious to the presence of such a powerful tool.
 The data that is imported and cleaned is best kept inside the data model instead of the traditional destination of Excel sheet.

 When the volume of data is slowing down the system, Data Model is an elegant solution – just waiting to be exploited.
 Unfortunately, it has been waiting for 10 years now.
 Nobody noticed.
 Sad!

 Analyzing data using Power Pivot and Power BI is exactly like a regular Pivot table.
 The only difference is that the data comes from the Data Model instead of Excel sheet.

 Grouping of data is a little different with Pivot Tables based upon the data model.
 But that problem can be easily managed by teaching the different method to users.

 In short, a combination of Power Bi and Excel skills upgrades the analysis, eliminates enormous wastage of time and mitigates the operational risk of repetitive manual data cleanup.

 Start using it.

-Here is the process I recommend.
-Whoever you are, user, boss, IT – it does not matter.
-If you find this concept useful, start sharing it with whomever you can influence.
+Finally here is the process I recommend.
+Regardless of what your role is – user, boss, IT – these fundamentals will be relevant.
+In fact if you find this concept useful, start sharing it with whomever you can influence.
 Let it spread and benefit maximum number of people.

-Download Power BI desktop for free from here.
-IT is free for life.
-No feature restrictions.
-Start using it.
-See the benefits.
-Quantify the benefits and then decide whether it deserves the very reasonable payment of USD 9 per month (as of Feb 2021).
+Firstly, download Power BI desktop for free from here.
+Also rest assured that it is free for life.
+Unlike other apps, there are no feature restrictions as well.
+With this in mind, start using it and be sure to highlight and quantify the benefits.
+Then decide whether it deserves the very reasonable payment of USD 9 per month (as of Feb 2021).